IT Help Desk

 IT Services and Policies

-- SecureHastings is the College’s wireless network and extends to most student study areas.
+- SecureUCLawSF is the College’s wireless network and extends to most student study areas.

-- Hastingsplay is for personal wireless devices (Xbox, Apple Tv, etc.) that cannot connect to the SecureHastings wireless network.
-To access and register for the hastingsplay wireless network, log into the Intranet and click and then click on the link entitled “Wireless Devices Register” to attach an Apple TV, Roku, Chromecast, Game Console or Smart TV to our Internet Connection.
+- UCLawSFplay is for personal wireless devices (Xbox, Apple Tv, etc.) that cannot connect to the UCLawSFSecure wireless network.
+To access and register for the play wireless network, please contact the helpdesk.
+Current UC Law SF students can also use the application link for “Wireless Devices Register” on Sharknet to attach an Apple TV, Roku, Chromecast, Game Console or Smart TV to our Internet Connection.

-- HastingsGuest is provided for all visitors of the UC Law SF College of the Law campus for wireless Internet.
+- UCLawSFGuest is provided for all visitors of the UC College of the Law SF campus for wireless Internet.

 - Eduroam allows you to Use your UC Law SF Wi-Fi authentication at any eduroam hotspot in the world and join instantly and securely.